onenetwork/onechain-back/README.md

 # onechain-back

-Provides both the smart contract for One Network Enterprises' Backchain.
+Provides the smart contract for One Network Enterprises' Backchain.
 The Backchain is a blockchain used to verify transactions in a supply chain network where transient trust is delegated to an Orchestrator.